 Here are the best canola oils you can buy for all of your cooking and baking needs.

 Spectrum Naturals was created in Northern California in the 1980s to bring quality oils into as many kitchens as possible.
 Since the start, Spectrum Naturals has touted its commitment to using only organic, non-GMO ingredients.
 As a bonus, the company claims it tests every batch of its oils to ensure that no GMO or unwanted ingredients have snuck their way in, so you can feel confident that you’re getting what the bottle says.

-La Tourangelle, which is French for “the journey,” isn’t just a fancy name.
-It’s high-quality, fancy oil, but without the high price tag.
+La Tourangelle isn’t just a fancy name; it’s a quality, fancy oil without the high price tag.
 La Tourangelle is one of the only oil mills that still uses a traditional French roasting and pressing process to slowly extract the oil from the rapeseeds.
-The end result is an artisan-style oil that’s light and delicate and has a neutral taste that lends well to all types of cooking and baking.
+The result is an artisan-style oil that’s light and delicate and has a neutral taste that lends well to all types of cooking and baking.

 Best Spray: La Tourangelle Organic Canola Oil Spray